ufs-community/UFS_UTILS/docs/source/ufs_utils.rst

 Introduction
 ------------

 This program computes the land mask, land fraction, orography and gravity wave drag (GWD) fields on the model grid.
-See output data/link for a complete list of fields.
+See the output data section for a complete list of fields.

 Land-sea mask and land fraction are created from a global 30-arc second University of Maryland land cover (land/non-land flag) dataset.
 Land fraction is determined by averaging all 30-second land cover points located within the model grid box.
 Points with a land fraction of 50% or more are given a land-sea mask of "land".
 Orography and GWD fields are created from two datasets: 1) 30-arc-second `USGS GMTED2010 <https://www.usgs.gov/core-science-systems/eros/coastal-changes-and-impacts/gmted2010?qt-science_support_page_related_con=0#qt-science_support_page_related_con>`_ orography data; 2) for Antarctica, 30-arc-second `RAMP <https://nsidc.org/data/nsidc-0082>`_ terrain data (Radarsat Antarctic Mapping Project).
 Fields are determined from all 30-arc second data located within the model grid box.
 The orography is simply the average of the 30-arc second values.
 It is later filtered by the filter_topo program.
 For details on the GWD fields, see: